andrius-skucas-db/svgr-component-generator/README.md

     │   menu-icon-2.svg
 ```

-Note that scrip only creates component for subfolder (it assumes that icons inside folders are the ones that needs to be grouped)
+Note that script only creates component for subfolder (it assumes that icons inside folders are the ones that needs to be grouped)